JakeWharton/kmp-missing-targets/README.md

 # KMP Missing Targets

-A Gradle plugin which finds missing Kotlin multiplatform targets.
+A Gradle plugin which finds missing Kotlin multiplatform targets. **Not ready for use.**

 ```
 FAILURE: Build failed with an exception.